 Visual Report Builder makes it easy to create quick reports based on predefined metrics.
 Each metric includes a query that defines the set of data for the report.

 The following example shows how to create a simple report, group the data by an additional dimension, set the date and time interval, change the chart type, and save the report to a dashboard.

-In the MBI menu, click Report Builder.
+In the Commerce Intelligence menu, click Report Builder.

-Visual Report Builder, click Create Report and do the following:
+Under Visual Report Builder, click Create Report and do the following:

 Click Add Metric.